Winnie1376/Winnie1376/README.md

 ## 🧬 About Me

 - 🌸 Hi!
 I'm interested in bioinformatics, single-cell analysis, spatial transcriptomics, and data visualization.
-- 🎓 北京邮电大学(BUPT)大一学生
+- 🎓 A student of University of Chinese Academy of Sciences
 - 🌱 Currently learning: single-cell multi-omics analysis
 - 🔬 Research interests: scRNA-seq, snATAC-seq and spatial transcriptomics
-- 📝 持续学习，记录足迹
 - 📫 Contact: wn343882@gmail.com

 ---